zgendao/auth-service/README.md

 `POST /tokens/long`

-Act as an API token, should store it securely.
+Acts as an API token, should be stored securely.
 Expires after a year.
 It requires to have `manage_long_token` internal permission.

 #### Headers